The bypass with sleeve gastrectomy procedure, also known as SADI-S, is a promising bariatric surgery procedure.

 How SADI-S works

-SADI-S is a modified version of an operation that was developed 30 years ago, formally called Biliopancreatic Diversion with Duodenal Switch (BPD-DS) and more simply known as the duodenal switch.
+SADI-S surgery is a modified version of an operation that was developed 30 years ago.
+It was formally called Biliopancreatic Diversion with Duodenal Switch (BPD-DS).
+It was more simply known as the duodenal switch.

 The SADI-S procedure involves two steps:

-- Secondly, the first part of the intestine (duodenum) is divided just below the stomach and reattached (anastomosed) to a loop of intestine about 2 metres further downstream.
+- Step two; The intestine is detached just below the stomach and then reattached to a loop of intestine about 2 metres downstream.

-This two-step procedure effectively bypasses food from the metabolically active part of the intestine, lessening the total length of the intestinal loop where nutrients are absorbed.
-The procedure results in decreasing the patient’s appetite, restricting meal sizes, and hormonal changes which have a positive effect on the body’s metabolism.
+This two-step procedure effectively bypasses food from the metabolically active part of the intestine.
+This process lessens the total length of the intestinal loop where nutrients are absorbed.
+This procedure gives you a smaller appetite, restricted meal sizes, and hormonal changes that have a positive effect on metabolism.

 What are the potential advantages of the SADI-S procedure?

-- Delivers greater weight loss than a sleeve gastrectomy or standard gastric bypass, which is advantageous for people with a BMI above 50.
+- Delivers greater weight loss than a gastric sleeve or standard gastric bypass.
+This is advantageous for people with a BMI above 50.

-- Provides a more powerful metabolic effect than a sleeve gastrectomy or standard gastric bypass, which is advantageous for people with poorly controlled Type 2 Diabetes.
+- Provides a more powerful metabolic effect than a sleeve gastrectomy or standard gastric bypass.
+This is advantageous for people with poorly controlled Type 2 Diabetes.

-- Can be performed on people who have already had a sleeve gastrectomy, which is advantageous for people who experience weight regain or insufficient weight loss.
+- Can be performed on people who have already had a sleeve gastrectomy.
+This is advantageous for people who experience weight regain or insufficient weight loss.

-- Lowers the risk of diarrhea and nutritional deficiencies often encountered with a conventional duodenal switch.
+- Lowers the risk of diarrhoea and nutritional deficiencies often encountered with a conventional duodenal switch.

-- The pylorus is retained above the connected loop of small bowel and continues to regulate the rate at which food and acid empty from the stomach into the intestines and to prevent free reflux of bile into the stomach.
-This helps to reduce the likelihood of certain problems encountered with gastric bypass surgery such as: Dumping Syndrome, unstable blood sugar fluctuations (reactive hypoglycaemia, nocturnal hypoglycaemia), food restrictions and intolerance, marginal ulcers.
+- The pylorus is retained above the connected loop of the small bowel.
+The pylorus regulates the rate that food and acid empty from the stomach into the intestines and prevents reflux of bile.
+This helps to reduce the likelihood of certain problems encountered with gastric bypass surgery.
+These issues could be: Dumping syndrome, unstable blood sugar fluctuations, food restrictions and intolerance, and marginal ulcers.